-5 Results
+5. Results

-5.1 IQM2 with different filter size and different number of orientation kernels

-In this section, IQM2 measure will be tested using different number of orientations and have concluded that the best correlation with MOS was obtained with 2 orientations (K=2).
-Best values for each database are put in bold.
-Spearman's correlation coefficient was calculated for each subjective database separately, as well as their mean and weighted mean (Table 2).
-As SSIM and MS-SSIM use 11×11 size of Gaussian filter, this block size was firstly tested, to be able to compare with these measures.
-Here, we also put results for Spearman's correlation of SSIM, SSIMmod, and MSSIM measures.
+5.1.
+IQM2 with different filter size and different number of orientation kernels correlation coefficient was calculated for each subjective database separately, as well as their mean and weighted mean, Table II.
+As SSIM and MS-SSIM use 11•11 size of Gaussian filter, this block size was firstly tested, to be able to compare with these measures.
+Here we also put results for Spearman's correlation of SSIM, SSIMmod and MSSIM measures.
 Later, other filter sizes will be tested to determine optimal size.